Repulsive fermions and shell effects on the surface of a sphere

 \section{Conclusions}

 In this paper, we have studied the properties of a fermion gas confined on a spherical surface, highlighting how the combination of intrinsic features of the system - Fermi statistics and finite size due to its constant curvature - leads to peculiar quantum effects and affects the low-temperature properties of the gas compared to the standard flat two-dimensional case already in the simple non-interacting case.
-For the more challenging case of the repulsive interacting gas, we have derived the Stoner instability criterion within a mean-field Hartree-Fock approximation, using an effective functional integration formalism to tackle the problem at finite temperature.
+For the more challenging case of the repulsive interacting gas, we have derived the Stoner instability criterion within a mean-field HF approximation, using an effective functional integration formalism to tackle the problem at finite temperature.
 The results obtained corroborate what was found in the non-interacting case, that is, how the non-trivial features of the spherical surface, on which the gas is confined, influence its behavior.
 We stress that the curvature-induced effects discussed are finite-size and finite-particle-number effects, as they naturally vanish when approaching the thermodynamic limit (where the flat two-dimensional behavior is recovered).